top of page

 Forming Worlds Lab Code of Conduct

-If you are being harassed, or notice that someone else is being harassed, or have any concerns, please contact Tim Lichtenberg immediately.
-If Dr. Lichtenberg is the cause of your concern, or for concerns that need to be addressed at a higher level, please contact the Office for Diversity and Inclusion, the Confidential Advisor, or your HR advisor at the University of Groningen.
+contact Tim Lichtenberg immediately.
+For concerns involving dr. Lichtenberg or requiring escalation, contact the Office for Diversity and Inclusion, the Confidential Advisor, or your HR advisor at the University of Groningen.

 bottom of page